|

 the Pink Spider Flower - Grevillea sericea

-The flower is about 30mm across and it is similar to the White Spider Flower - however its leaves are not long.
+The flower is about 30mm across and is similar to the White Spider Flower - however its leaves are not long.

 The numerous plants I have found in the Lane Cove National Park were no more than a metre in height - this was probably due to bush-fires which swept through the area a few years ago.